grow-graphics/gd/src/content/docs/guide/Core Concepts/memory.md

 ### Globals
 If you initalise an object as a global, the underlying reference will not be invalidated until shutdown.
-These objects are only valid once ether:
+These objects are only valid after:

-  * [startup.LoadingScene] is called.
+  * [startup.LoadingScene] is called, or
+  * [startup.Rendering] is called, or
+  * [startup.Scene] is called, or
-  * [startup.Rendering] is called or when they are accessed inside a method called by the engine.
+  * they are accessed inside a method called by the engine
-  * [startup.Scene] is called.

 If accessed earlier, these objects will panic-on-use.